forward/capify-ec2/readme.md

           }
 ```

-You can make a post(POST) too adding ':via'(Can be a symbol ':post' or a string "POST") and ':data' attributes, as follow:
+By default, healthchecks are made using GET requests, but you make can use POST instead by specifying `:via` as either `:post` or `'POST'` and adding ':data' attributes, as follows:

 ```ruby
 ec2_roles :name => "web",